hemalatha-hs/Corona_bot/README.md

 When a user interacts with the chatbot, they can ask questions like "What are the symptoms of COVID-19?" or "How does COVID-19 spread?"
 The chatbot processes the input, predicts the relevant intent, and provides an accurate response based on the trained model.

-This project demonstrates the integration of natural language processing and machine learning to create a functional and informative chatbot.

 ![Screenshot (1041)](https://github.com/user-attachments/assets/e650ef3b-4e0e-480f-88a0-33726cd4382e)